k-yoshi-tosti/ArduinoTAS/README.md

 #### Run

 To start a TAS file, simply start the clientTAS_GUI.py file (in the Arduino/utils folder).
-Make sure the pins of TX & RX on your Arduino are connected correctly.
+Make sure the TX & RX pins on your Arduino are connected correctly.
 Then connect your Arduino via USB to the Switch.
 After starting the program, a new window will appear - you will first need to synchronize with the switch, then load a TAS script and run it.
 You can also test the V-sync to check if everything is working correctly.

 If you have trouble setting up everything or running scripts, feel free to ask on the [Switch TAS discord server](https://discord.gg/KsqbP6k8Sj).